HumanityReport.com

 Insect Biomass Down ~75%[9]

-Flying insects collapsed in recent decades.
+76% decline in Western European protected areas over 27 years[9].
+Global rate: 0.9-2.5%/year.
 Foundation of food webs.
 96% of songbirds need insects

 The Sixth Extinction[18]